Click on the image to enlarge it.

 “Find rest, O my soul, in God alone; my hope comes from him.
 He alone is my rock and my salvation; he is my fortress, I will not be shaken.
 My salvation and my honor depend on God; he is my mighty rock, my refuge.
 Trust in him at all times, O people; pour out your hearts to him, for God is our refuge.
 Selah” (Psalm 62:5-8)

 Bushwalking up a mountain might not be everybody’s idea of a day of rest, but it certainly is mine.
 Ever since I was a little girl I loved to get away from the visible presence of men and surround myself in God’s Creation.
-I still often retreat into the wilderness to spend time with the Lord and to get away from all the distractions of life.
+I still often retreat into the wilderness to spend time with the Lord and to get away from all the busyness and distractions of life.